kwloong/ios-shortcuts-shared/README.md

 (To be) Collection of iOS Shortcuts, scripts, tips, tricks and other interesting tidbits for productivity and fun on the iOS.

 For iOS users who want to get more out of our expensive devices.
-Most of the items here are targeted at (generally speaking) intermediate to advanced users of iOS devices, do pardon any insufficient elaboration.
+Please pardon any insufficient elaboration.

 Your suggestions and contributions are most welcome! :smile: